navdeepsingh/ixdf-ui-code-challenge/README.md

     <li>Share your awesome solution with us 🦄</li>
 </ol>

-## Your challenge/task

-Imagine you’re our new front-stack developer 🦄 and you’ve just got a feature request from our design team which goes like this:

-> Hey Devs!
->
-> We’ve just created a new design for the Lesson page, which includes a new LessonNavigator component.
-> Please check our new design files on zeplin:
-> - https://zpl.io/V107nwQ (the Full project, where you can find detailed specs for components)
-> - https://zpl.io/VKrw1gW (the Lesson page you need to implement)
->
->
-> Zeplin credentials:
->  - Username: `ixdf_unicorn`
->  - Password: `unicorn`

 ## Technical notes

 Basic code-styling rules you can find at `.prettierrc` and `.editorconfig`.